lcalisto/workshop-postgis-raster/README.md

 ```
 **Example 3 - ST_Slope**

-Now we will generate slope in percentage using the previous generated table (elevation).
+Now we will generate slope using the previous generated table (elevation).

 ```sql
 CREATE TABLE schema_name.paranhos_slope AS